-The importance of ocean observation in met-ocean forecasting is emphasized, as it provides crucial data for understanding oceanic behaviour and coastal areas.
-The integration of parameters like temperature, salinity, currents, and atmospheric conditions enhances model accuracy, crucial for effective management of human impacts and resource exploitation.
-The complex ocean data collection framework involves numerous in situ platforms (Figure 1), remote sensors, and types of data, necessitating the provision of multidisciplinary, aggregated datasets (Belbéoch et al., 2022).
+The importance of ocean observation in metocean forecasting is emphasized, as it provides crucial data for understanding oceanic behaviour and coastal areas.
+The integration of parameters like temperature, salinity, currents, and atmospheric conditions enhances model accuracy, crucial for the effective management of human impacts and resource exploitation.
+The complex ocean data collection framework involves numerous in situ platforms (Fig. 1), remote sensors, and types of data, necessitating the provision of multidisciplinary, aggregated data sets (Belbéoch et al., 2022).